00Fjongl/js-extra/Minification/mini.md

 a+=b=c,a%=256;
 ```
 ###### Replacing `.startsWith`
 The `.startsWith` function is made completely useless by this usage of `.indexOf`.
-Not only is this way shorter, but it is even faster!
+This is not only shorter, but faster!
 ```js
 `'abc'.startsWith(d)`;
 `!'abc'.indexOf(d)`;